Temporary Worker Visa

 The Charity Worker Visa is a temporary work visa for overseas nationals who plan to undertake voluntary work for a charity in the UK.
 All activities on the Charity Worker Visa must be unpaid and temporary.

-The Charity Worker Visa grants you entry to the UK for up to 12 months.
+The Charity Worker Visa grants temporary work visas for your entry to the UK for up to 12 months.

 Religious Worker Visa